Sun Odyssey 42 CC: Production

-The design was built by Jeanneau in France, starting in 1996, wkith 45 boats completed, but it is now out of production.
+The design was built by Jeanneau in France, starting in 1996, with 45 boats completed, but it is now out of production.

 Design

 The Sun Odyssey 42 CC is a recreational keelboat, built predominantly of fiberglass.
 It has a center cockpit, a masthead sloop rig, a raked stem, a reverse transom with steps to a swimming platform, an internally mounted spade-type rudder controlled by a wheel and a fixed fin keel with a weighted bulb.
 It displaces 18960 lb and carries 5754 lb of ballast in the fin keel version and 6283 lb of ballast in the shoal draft keel version.

 The boat has a draft of 6.56 ft with the standard keel and 5.41 ft with the optional shoal draft keel.

 The boat is fitted with a Japanese Yanmar 59 hp diesel engine for docking and maneuvering.
 A 62 hp diesel engine was a factory option.
 The fuel tank holds 59 u.s.gal and the fresh water tank has a capacity of 116 u.s.gal.

-The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, a "U"-shaped settee and two single seats in the main cabin and an large aft cabin with a double berth.
+The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, a U-shaped settee and two single seats in the main cabin and a large aft cabin with a double berth.
 The galley is located on the starboard side just aft of the companionway ladder.
-The galley is "U"-shaped and is equipped with a four-burner stove, an ice box and a double sink.
+The galley is U-shaped and is equipped with a four-burner stove, an ice box and a double sink.
 A navigation station is opposite the galley, on the port side.
 There are two heads, one just aft of the bow cabin on the starboard side and one on the port side in the aft cabin.

 The design has a hull speed of 7.73 kn.